 A friendly and caring staff along with cheap and reliable campervans have made Nomad Rentals a relatively nice option for budget conscious travellers looking for 2 berth campervans.

-What Nomad Rentals Tells Us
+About Nomad Rentals

 This company is easily confused with Nomad Campervans— but they are completely different even if their names are almost identical.
 So lets clear this up before you go any further in case you are in the wrong spot.